blaisedias/jivelite/README.thisfork.md

 The resizing strategy for these images is the same on both axes to preserve the aspect ratio.
 Images will be resized, centered and clipped to fit.

-#### Gradient
+#### Image
-Images in `.../gradient` and are treated as source images to render spectrum meter as gradients.
+Images are treated as source images to render spectrum meter typically as gradients.

 The resizing strategy for these images is to expand and compress to fit, without preserving the aspect ratio.
 An image consisting of a single vertical line with different colours would suffice.